sdcampbell/phpLFI/README.md

 # phpLFI
-Tests for LFI in PHP apps and automates the process of leveraging LFI's to recursively download source code and discover new files via includes to download additional source code files.
+Tests for LFI in PHP apps and automates the process of abusing LFI's to download source code and discover new files via includes and recursively download additional source code files.